Death toll of powerful earthquake in Haiti soars to 1,297 - NewsBreak

 The magnitude 7.0 quake of 2010 hit closer to densely populated Port-au-Prince and caused widespread destruction.
 Haiti's government put the death toll at more than 300,000, while a report commissioned by the U.S. government placed it between 46,000 and 85,000.

-Pope Francis on Sunday expressed his closeness to the people of Haiti, including prayers for the victims and encouragement for survivors.
-The pope called for the solidarity of the international community “to help alleviate the consequences of the tragedy.”

-Collin Binkley reported from Boston.
-AP writers Mark Stevenson in Port-au-Prince, Haiti, Trenton Daniel in New York, Regina Garcia Cano in Mexico City and Colleen Barry in Milan contributed to this report.
+Associated Press writers Collin Binkley in Boston; Trenton Daniel in New York; Regina Garcia Cano in Mexico City and Colleen Barry in Milan contributed to this report.